Most Convenient Mammogram Albuquerque Can Offer

 TYPES OF MAMMOGRAMS

-Screening mammograms play a central part in early detection of breast cancers because they can show changes in the breast up to two years before a patient or physician can feel them.
-Current guidelines from the U.S. Department of Health and Human Services (HHS), the American Cancer Society (ACS), the American Medical Association (AMA) and the American College of Radiology (ACR) recommend screening mammography every year for women, beginning at age 40.
+Screening mammography plays a central part in early detection of breast cancers because it can show changes in the breast up to two years before a patient or physician can feel them.
+Current guidelines from the American College of Radiology (ACR) recommend screening mammography every year for women, beginning at age 40.
 Annual screening without copay is generally covered by insurance plans due to the Affordable Care Act.
 Research has shown that annual mammograms lead to early detection of breast cancers, when they are most curable and breast-conservation therapies are available.
 The National Cancer Institute (NCI) adds that women who have had breast cancer and those who are at increased risk due to a genetic history of breast cancer should seek expert medical advice about whether they should begin screening before age 40.
-Our mammography service includes both digital mammography and digital tomosynthesis.
-Currently tomosynthesis is available only at our High Resolution facility and is appropriate for most but not all patients.
-Recently, most but not all insurance providers cover the tomosynthesis without an additional copay.
-We will try to schedule the correct study for your patient when they create their appointment, and inform them about their insurance status.

 Digital mammogram is a mammography system in which the x-ray film is replaced by solid-state detectors that convert x-rays into electrical signals.
 These detectors are similar to those found in digital cameras.
 The electrical signals are used to produce images of the breast that can be seen on a computer screen or printed on special film similar to conventional mammograms.
 From the patient’s point of view, having a digital mammogram is essentially the same as having a conventional film mammogram.